Opinion | Liz Cheney nails the truth about ‘the Putin wing of the GOP’

 But Cheney’s formulation captures something essential about today’s GOP in a deeper sense.
-Cheney stands for the proposition that the Republican Party must fundamentally and permanently repudiate Donald Trump’s embrace of Putin if it is to take an offramp from the radicalization of the Trump years.
+Cheney stands for the proposition that the Republican Party must fundamentally and permanently repudiate Donald Trump’s embrace of Putin if it is to take an off-ramp from the radicalization of the Trump years.

-Many Republicans are not willing to do this, and continue to handwave away the fact that as president, Trump sided with Putin against Ukraine, against the West, and against democracy.
+Many Republicans are not willing to do this, and continue to hand-wave away the fact that as president, Trump sided with Putin against Ukraine, against the West and against democracy.
 In this sense, Cheney has captured a crucial truth about this moment.

 “This is the Putin wing of the GOP,” Cheney tweeted, in response to a widely shared segment in which Douglas Macgregor, a Pentagon official under Trump, insisted that Putin has been “too gentle.”

 Macgregor also suggested that Putin is right to use military force to get Ukraine to drop any aspirations of joining NATO and the West.
-As Matt Gertz details, Macgregor has been elevated by none other than Tucker Carlson, meaning the highest rated talk show at the hub of conservative media — Fox News — has been a friendly forum for this “Putin wing.”
+As Matt Gertz details, Macgregor has been elevated by none other than Tucker Carlson, meaning the highest-rated talk show at the hub of conservative media — Fox News — has been a friendly forum for this “Putin wing.”

 Cheney has also made a similar case elsewhere: In a recent speech, she called on Republicans and others to show “no equivocation” in denouncing Putin’s effort at violent annexation of the democratically sovereign Ukraine.
 The GOP tent, she said, should never “be big enough” for such views.